When a Little Montessori is Better than None, and When it is Not

-Montessori for Traditional Teachers – What Works
+A Little Montessori for Traditional Teachers that Worked

 In I 1979 was hired to bring Montessori to a private British-Peruvian girls’ school in Lima.
 There were no Montessori materials, and the curriculum was set to meet the highest standards of both the British and Peruvian governments.
 Below are some quotes from the chapter describing this experience as recorded in the book Aid to Life, Montessori Beyond the Classroom: